 You will be prompted for a password, and then will be connected to the server:

-Notice the jdoe@submit section of the last line.
-That indicates that you are now connected to the 'submit' server.
+Notice the jdoe@hpc-login-x section of the last line.
+That indicates that you are now connected to one of the 'hpc-login' servers.

 To disconnect from the remote server, simply type